Care and washing guide

 - do not hang directly in the sun light.

 - do not spray.

 - do not use detergents, chlorine or bleach.

-- hang on plastic hook preferably.
+- hang on plastic hanger preferably.

 - iron on reverse side and at a warm temperature.

-- dark colors are best preserved and "do not shine" if ironed at a warm temperature, upside down or with a damp cloth.
+- dark Colors are best preserved and "do not shine" if ironed at a warm temperature, upside down or with a damp cloth.